 The Philadelphia Housing Development Corp.
 (PHDC) is a nonprofit city agency that provides home repairs for low-income Philadelphia homeowners.
 PHDC’s expertise with the city-wide Basic Systems Repair Program helps provide critical emergency repairs for eligible CAPP+ families.

-Clarifi offers free financial counseling on-site at the Nicholas and Athena Karabots Pediatric Care Center in West Philadelphia.
-Clarifi uses a case management approach to help clients improve budgeting, reduce debt, improve credit and increase savings.
-The model is client-driven and serves low-income families by focusing on financial literacy and inclusion, and by creating clear, outcome-focused action plans.
+Clarifi offers free financial counseling virtually and on-site at the Nicholas and Athena Karabots Pediatric Care Center in West Philadelphia.
+Clarifi uses a client-driven, case management approach to help clients improve budgeting, reduce debt, improve credit, and increase savings by creating clear, outcome-focused action plans.

 Campaign for Working Families